hashicorp/terraform-provider-aws/docs/contributing/provider-design.md

 ## Infrastructure as Code Suitability

-While a goal of the provider is to gain as much resource coverage as possible, from a design perspective, it is necessary to be pragmatic that there are APIs or portions of APIs that may not be wholly compatible with infrastructure as code concepts and managing them with that methodology.
-In these cases, it is recommended to open an AWS Support case (potentially encouraging others to do the same) to either fix or enhance the AWS service API so components are more self-contained and compatible with these concepts.
-Sometimes these types of AWS Support cases can also provide some good insight into the AWS service expectations or API behaviors that may not be well documented.
+The provider maintainers' design goal is to cover as much of the AWS API as pragmatically possible.
+However, not every aspect of the API is compatible with an infrastructure-as-code (IaC) conception.
+If such limits affect you, we recommend that you open an AWS Support case and encourage others to do the same.
+Request that AWS components be made more self-contained and compatible with IaC.
+These AWS Support cases can also yield insights into the AWS service and API that are not well documented.

 ## Resource Type Considerations